think2times/Fastrack/Doing/ielts/One Word Diary.md

 ### 15th
 > I have got over 2500 points in Duolinguo, but I even didn't in first five rank, they studied too hard.
 > AI revised edition: I have earned over 2500 points in Duolinguo, but I'm still not even in top five.
 They've been studying really hard.

+### 16th
+> Today I watched tv series known as <Yi Tian Tu Long Ji> on Bilibili live, but the up stopped the live after 30 past 21 o'clock.
+I wanted to watch the tv, so I started to live, and he report me with the reason 'Right Invasion'.
+That is rediculous because he doesn't have the right too!
+> AI revised edition: Today, I was watching the TV series Yi Tian Tu Long Ji on Bilibili Live, but the uploader stopped the stream after 9:30 PM.
+I still wanted to keep watching, so I started my own live stream of the show.
+However, the original uploader reported me for "copyright infringement."
+This is ridiculous because he doesn’t have the rights to the content either!